backdrop-contrib/term_merge/README.txt

  * Redirect module (http://drupal.org/project/redirect).
 During term merging you may set up SEO friendly redirects from the branch terms to point to the trunk term
+ * Synonyms module (http://drupal.org/project/synonyms).
+During term merging you will be able to choose a trunk term's field into which all the branch terms will be added as synonyms (until cardinality limit for that field is reached).

 Requirements
 -------------